-The Green tree snake above was found in Worongary on the Gold Coast Qld.
+The Green Tree Snake (Dendrelaphis punctulatus) above was found in Worongary on the Gold Coast Qld.

 Notice how it is flattening its neck vertically to make itself look larger.
 Also look at the colour of the skin which is exposed between the scales

-Note that Dendrelaphis punctulatus striolatus (The Palau tree snake) from South East Asia has been elevated to a full species Dendrelaphis striolatus - that species is not found in Australia
+Note that The Palau Tree Snake which was known as Dendrelaphis punctulatus striolatus from South East Asia has been elevated to a full species Dendrelaphis striolatus - which does not occur in Australia

 Copyright 2023 John Fowler, Rachel Barnes and John Hollister.
 All rights reserved.
 Reproduction or re-use of information or materials from this web site is strictly prohibited and against international law.